jess-sys/22Docs/docs/valgrind.rst

 	        return (0);
 	}

-If we compile and run this code, valgrind will produce this error :
+If we compile and run this code, Valgrind will produce this error :

 .. code-block:: console